A Place for Mom

 2. Evaluate home care agencies

-3. Review your conversations and select a home care agency
+3. Work with your loved one to choose a home care agency

-After meeting with home care agencies, take time to reflect on what you have learned.
-Discuss the options with your loved one allowing them to share their likes and dislikes.
-Lori Eberly suggests reviewing the following observations and feelings you and your loved one had while meeting with the home care agencies:
+After meeting with home care agencies, take time to reflect on what you’ve learned.
+Discuss the options with your loved one, allowing them to share their likes and dislikes.
+Eberly suggests reviewing the following questions, observations, and instincts from the meetings with the home care agencies:

-• Did someone answer or did I need to leave a message?
+• Did someone answer when I called or did I need to leave a message?

 • Was the staff genuine and thoughtful?